Your Weather on metservice.com

 Anemometer (for wind speed) - 10m above ground level on a mast in an open area free of obstructions such as trees and buildings.

-Temperature and humidity sensors - in a shaded well ventilated white enclosure at a height of 1.2m above ground level.
+Temperature and humidity sensors - in a shaded well-ventilated white enclosure at a height of 1.2m above ground level.
 The ground surface should be natural grass mowed to a couple of cm high.
 Concrete or bitumen surfaces are to be avoided as the retained heat affects overnight temperatures.

 You can also upload photos of your weather station in the WOW System.
 Site photos help other users of the data judge the quality of instrument siting and the impact on your observations.